 Probably the second most famous sight in Nikko is a small, arched vermilion bridge that crosses a stream.
 Known as the Shinkyo Bride, it’s said to be among the three finest bridges in all of Japan.
-There’s a 300-yen fee to cross the bridge, but it’s not necessary to pay this unless you really want to snap a selfie of you standing on the bridge.
+There’s a 300-yen fee to cross the bridge, but it’s not necessary to pay this unless you really want to snap a selfie of yourself standing on the bridge.
 Otherwise, viewing and photographing the bridge is totally free.

 A lesser-known but equally rewarding site is the Takino-o shrine.
 The most interesting thing about a visit to this shrine is the five-kilometre walk along an ancient pilgrimage route to reach it.
 This trail passes through peaceful forest and offers a little taster of walking the Kumano Kodo trail on the Kii peninsula.
 For lunch, Yasai Café Meguri is a great option offering healthy, plant-based food.

 Trains from Tokyo take about two hours to reach Nikko and depart at least once an hour.